-There is a general section on reporting problems, which provides links to further sources of help and advice for children and young people.
+Each of the topics provides information on reporting abuse and further sources of help and advice for young people.

-The site also includes a section for parents covering the basic safety issues of internet use, and the key concerns which parents might have.
-There is extensive information on how parents can help their children to handle problems and encourage 'cyberwellness'.
+The site also includes a section for parents covering the basic safety issues of internet use and the key concerns which parents might have.
+There is extensive information on how parents can help their children handle problems and encourage 'cyberwellness'.